jjazzboss/JJazzLabToolkit/README.md

 For example, you can use it to :

 - add automatic backing track generation to your app
-- experiment a plugin to reharmonize songs
+- experiment a plugin which analyzes chord progressions
-- make a small utility which converts in batch mode JJazzLab songs to .mp3 files
+- make a small utility to batch-convert .sng files to .mp3
 - ...

 ![JJazzLab Toolkit architecture](https://github.com/jjazzboss/JJazzLab/blob/master/graphics/JJazzLab-Core-blocks.png)

-&nbsp;

-You can combine this toolkit with JJazzLab [plugins](https://github.com/jjazzboss/JJazzLab/tree/master/plugins) such as :

-- [YamJJazz](https://github.com/jjazzboss/JJazzLab/tree/master/plugins/YamJJazz): backing track generator from Yamaha style files
-- [FluidSynthEmbeddedSynth](https://github.com/jjazzboss/JJazzLab/tree/master/plugins/YamJJazz): make JJazzLab use [FluidSynth](https://www.fluidsynth.org/) as its output synth

 ## How to use the toolkit